Curry: Early modern trade

 Origin and spread of curry around the world.
 Mild spices were traded between India and East Asia by 1500 BCE.
 The Columbian Exchange brought chili peppers to India; before then, Indian food was not spicy hot.
 Anglo-Indian food came to Britain in the 17th century.
 The word "curry" was first recorded in print in Hannah Glasse's 1747 English cookery book.
 In the 19th century, curry spread to the Caribbean and to Japan, and from there to Chinese people, starting in Singapore.
 Further migration and globalisation (not shown) made curry a fully international dish.

 The establishment of the Mughal Empire, in the early 16th century, brought some new and subtly spiced dishes, especially in the north.
 The Indo-Persian Mughal cuisine of the emperor Akbar, as described in the Ain-i-Akbari, could cook aubergines (eggplants) with asafoetida, cardamom, cloves, coriander, ginger, lime juice, onions, and pepper.
+The cuisine established dishes like biryani in India, derived from Persian pilau rice and the Persian habit of marinading meat in yoghurt (curd), combined with Indian-style use of spices.

 Another influence was the establishment of the Portuguese trading centre in Goa in 1510, resulting in the introduction of chili peppers, tomatoes and potatoes to India from the Americas, as a byproduct of the Columbian Exchange.
 The food culture scholar Lizzie Collingham suggests that the Portuguese in Goa (in West India) heard and adopted words adopted into a local language from the Dravidian words from South India, becoming caril or carree as transcribed by British travellers of the time.
 This eventually led to the modern meaning of "curry" as a dish, often spiced, in a sauce or gravy.
 In 1598, an English translation of a Dutch book about travel in the East Indies mentioned a "somewhat sour" broth called Carriel, eaten with rice.
 The later Dutch word karie was used in the Dutch East Indies from the 19th century; many Indians had by then migrated to Southeast Asia.